How do I choose the best pension provider?

 Some pension providers will offer extra services.
 Services include communicating in writing with your staff or offering templates so that you can customise and send them.
 These, once again, are important considerations if you’re undertaking all pension activity in-house, especially if you don’t have much experience.

-Look for a provider that has a good reputation for customer service and that can provide the level of support your business needs.
+Look for a pension provider that has a good reputation for customer service and that can provide the level of support your business needs.

 What tax relief method does the pension provider offer?